Bad Girls from Valley High

-Bad Girls from Valley High is a 2005 American direct-to-video teen comedy film starring Julie Benz, Monica Keena, Nicole Bilderback, Jonathan Brandis, Janet Leigh, Christopher Lloyd and Suzanna Urszuly.
-The film marked the final film roles of Leigh and Brandis.
+Bad Girls from Valley High is a 2005 American direct-to-video teen comedy body horror film starring Julie Benz, Monica Keena, Nicole Bilderback, Jonathan Brandis, Janet Leigh, Christopher Lloyd and Suzanna Urszuly.
+The film is based on the book A Fate Totally Worse than Death and it marked the final film roles of Leigh and Brandis.

 Plot

 Danielle, Tiffany, and Brooke are the three richest, most popular girls in their high school, nicknamed "The Huns" due to their exclusive housing estate, Hundred Pines.
 Danielle and Tiffany are cruel and spiteful, whereas Brooke is kind but is easily intimidated and manipulated by Danielle and Tiffany.
 While the leader Danielle is used to getting what she wants, she is unable to attract lonesome ex-jock Drew due to his mourning over the death of his girlfriend Charity Chase.
 Although Charity was believed to have committed suicide, this wasn't the case as Danielle, Tiffany, and Brooke lured Charity to a cliff, hoping to terrorize her into breaking up with Drew, but ended up killing her by accident.

 A year to the day of Charity's death, Romanian foreign exchange student Katarina arrives during the class of clumsy Media Arts Professor, Mr. Chauncey.
 Katarina and Drew immediately become friends.
 Jealous of this, Danielle tries to do everything in her power to stop this friendship from developing into love.
 In an attempt to get close to Drew, Danielle works at the elderly home where Drew is also working.
 While there, she is assigned to look after an old lady whom she believes is catatonic.
 Danielle, Tiffany, and Brooke use this opportunity to raid the old lady's cupboard and eat her box of chocolates.